Members

 Prof. dr. Stefan Paas

 Prof. Paas (1969) is the director of the CCMW.
-He is Professor of Missiology at Theologische Universiteit Kampen, J.H.
+He is Professor of Missiology at Theologische Universiteit Utrecht, J.H.
 Bavinck Professor of Missiology and Intercultural Theology at Vrije Universiteit Amsterdam, and Associate Researcher at the Faculty of Religion at the University of Pretoria (SA).
 Paas is married, with three children, and lives in Baambrugge, the Netherlands.

 E: spaas@tukampen.nl